wgpsutherland/blog/_posts/2014-10-31-halloween.md

 ---
 layout: post
-title: And a very spooky halloween to you
+title: And a very spooky halloween to you.
 ---

 Happy Halloween!